 - Painting the Medium: Most people speak in regular white speech bubbles, but otherworldly beings like gods or the Collector, have speech bubbles in their color scheme.
 (Even though Vash speaks with a blue bubble, Kendal's speech bubble is an ordinary white.)
-Several exceptionally powerful entities, including the Void Dragon and "Life Mum", don't use bubbles at all, but rather large block letters.
+Several exceptionally powerful entities, including the Void Dragon and Primordial Life, don't use bubbles at all, but rather large block letters.

 - Power Crystal: Lacrimas, crystals inscribed with magic runes and used to store large amounts of elemental energy.
 They're typically used to produce a specific magic effect on demand, with their runes restricting the ways in which their stored energy can manifest — for example, a fire lacrima can be "programmed" to only release light without heat and serve as a light source or a life lacrima meant for medical use to only regrow lost tissue — but ones without these limitations are essentially limitless spell batteries and potentially very dangerous things.

 - Power Floats: Alinua actually rises into the air when unleashing her full powers.

 - Alinua has extreme difficulty controlling her life powers.
 One boy born with powers like hers accidentally incited the last chimera plague that killed countless people, including himself.
 In Chapter 3, after undergoing a strange transformation, she has a much better control over her powers.

 - Dainix's Crucible abilities start going wild in chapter 15 as a result of suppressing his emotions for so long.
 After some impromptu therapy from Tahraim, he has better control, but is still getting used to using them.